eclip53/Automated_MetaData_Generator_app/README.md

 - Extract content
 - Generate summary, keywords, etc.
 - View results in the browser.
-- Download the JSON metadata.
+- Download the JSON metadata (if needed).

-### Info about the pdf document present in the repository
+### Info about the files present in the repository

+- metadata_gen_app.py - The main App file(.py).
-- It is the pdf document on which the app is tested.
+- fp_dc_setup_guide.pdf - It is the pdf document on which the app is tested.
+- script.ipynb - Jupyter Notebook to Run the App file on Google Colab.
+- Readme.md - Readme file which tells about overview of the project